vendia/blog/resources/blockchain-in-modern-financial-services-2022.md

       **In this white paper, we explore:**\

-      1. The pros and cons of public chains, private chains, and centralized solutions for financial data sharing\
-      2. How to bring all three approaches together for a differentiated solution.
+      1. The pros and cons of public chains, private chains, and centralized solutions for financial data sharing\ 2.
+How to bring all three approaches together for a differentiated solution.
 3. Example of mortgage servicing with Vendia Share.
 4. How to create a single source of truth without sacrificing control.
     formId: 7e1857d5-e2bb-4ff4-8630-fffdbaad07c2
     formTitle: Send to my inbox
+    theme: White
+resourceType: white-papers
 seo:
   title: Blockchain in modern financial services data applications
+  description: "Pros and cons of public chains, private chains, and centralized
+    solutions for financial data sharing. "
-updatedBy: Hugues Tennier
+updatedBy: Caroll Casbeer
-updatedAt: 2022-11-29T03:42:24.282Z
+updatedAt: 2022-11-30T21:50:45.348Z
 ---